-SWANTON POLICE DEPARTMENT
+SWANTON VILLAGE POLICE DEPARTMENT

 SCHOOL RESOURCE OFFICER PROGRAM

-SCHOOL YEAR 2017 – 2018
+SCHOOL YEAR AUGUST 2017 – JUNE 2018

 PHILOSOPHY AND OPERATIONS:

-The MVU Football Program has also served to bolster the Program, and the school's on-going efforts to expand its cultural reach, by bringing more kids out of the shadows and into the life of the school.
-However, more importantly, MVU Football has served to instill a sense of self esteem and confidence in countless kids to strive for excellence both on the football field, and in the classroom.
+The MVU Football Program has also served to bolster the Program, and the school's on-going efforts to expand its cultural reach, by bringing more youngsters out of the shadows and into the life of the school.
+However, more importantly, MVU Football has served to instill a sense of self esteem and confidence in countless youngsters to strive for excellence both on the football field, and in the classroom.

 CLIMATE AND CULTURE:

 The school is a microcosm of our larger society, complete with all of its successes, tragedies and dangers.
-Thus, no issue weighs more heavily on the program than the specter of gun violence and adolescent drug abuse.
+Thus, no issue weighs more heavily on the Program than the specter of gun violence and adolescent drug abuse.
 Unfortunately, the State of Vermont's School Gun Law is woefully out dated and almost completely inadequate to address the new threat of gun violence that confronts our schools today.
 Additionally, spiraling adolescent mental health issues (alcoholism, drug addiction, the use of heroin, opiate based pharmaceuticals, marijuana, self harm and suicide) continue to compound and complicate these challenges.
 Unfortunately, as mental health driven gun tragedies increase and controlled substance abuse rates sky rocket nationally and locally, resources for mental health and adolescent drug abuse treatment continue to be scarce, or overwhelmed.

 In the face of this escalating public safety/public health crisis, the Program continues to work closely and cooperatively with area law enforcement agencies to identify the sources of supply for controlled substances and bring prosecutions.
 The school has also responded by re-doubling its efforts to facilitate the early identification of middle school aged (12 to 13 years of age) and high school aged (14 to 18 years of age) students, who maybe at risk from mental heath issues and substance abuse.
 Additionally, the Program and the Swanton Police Department continue to advocate for additional funding and programming for controlled substance education and treatment, and expanded mental health services.
-As a result, an NCSS Mental Health Clinician is now co located at MVU three days a week.
+As a result, an NCSS Mental Health Clinician is now co-located at MVU three days a week.

 PROTECTION AND GUIDANCE:

-The Program continues to work diligently every day to develop positive, sound relationships with kids, and consequently enjoys excellent relationships, and wide acceptance with an ever increasing number of kids, not only at MVU, but throughout Franklin County.
+The Program continues to work diligently every day to develop positive, sound relationships with young people, and consequently enjoys excellent relationships, and wide acceptance with an ever increasing number of youngsters, not only at MVU, but throughout Franklin County.
 Because of these relationships, the Program is directly in touch with the thoughts, feelings, issues and behaviors of the area's young people, and has become one of the principle underpinnings for the safety and security of the school and the community at large.
-Simply stated, friendships built on trust greatly enhance school safety, and serve to support efforts to prevent and intervene in adverse and potentially tragic situations. t this time in our nation's life, there is no substitute for cooperation, and timely and actionable intelligence in protecting schools and the community.
+Simply stated, friendships built on trust greatly enhance school safety, and serve to support efforts to prevent and intervene in adverse and potentially tragic situations.
+At this time in our nation's life, there is no substitute for cooperation, and timely and actionable intelligence in protecting schools and the community.

-The Program has also excelled in eliminating the harmful stereotypes that once separated cops and kids in the community.
-In doing so, officers discovered that many kids were sorely lacking when it came to accessing credible people with real life experiences, and perspectives and that many kids had absolutely no place to turn for advice and guidance with the exception of their naive and sometimes misinformed peers, and the community's undesirables who too often inhabit their world.
-In addressing this need, the officers discovered that many of the kids became supporters rather than detractors, and began introducing officers to other kids from other schools in the surrounding area.
+The Program has also excelled in reducing the harmful stereotypes that once served to separate cops and young people in the community.
+In doing so, officers quickly discovered that many young people had become isolated, and sorely lacking in access to credible people with real life experiences and perspectives and as a result had absolutely no place to turn for advice and guidance with the exception of their naive and sometimes misinformed peers, and the undesirables, who too often inhabit their world.
+In addressing this need, officers discovered that many of the community's young people even began introducing them to other youngsters from other schools in the surrounding area.